Unlike regular commercial fabrics, our handmade batik fabrics contain wax and dye and here are some tips to maintain

 - Lerak is most ideal for washing batik

-Bonus tip: For the first few washes, add a cap of white vinegar into water and wash your batik for not more than 5 minutes.
+Tip: Add a cap of white vinegar into water and wash your batik for not more than 5 minutes.
 This helps to maintain the colour and reduce bleeding if any.
 This has generally worked for us, but not always.

 It is common for batik to bleed excess dye and there's no hard and fast way to differentiate which batik bleeds and which ones don't.